Programs : Brochure

 - Restrictions: Drexel applicants only

-Designed specifically for LeBow College of Business MBA students, the exchange program at Fudan University, School of Management (FDSM) provides an excellent opportunity for students to learn about and experience Chinese business firsthand.
+Designed specifically for LeBow College of Business MBA and MS Finance students, the exchange program at Fudan University, School of Management (FDSM) provides an excellent opportunity for students to learn about and experience Chinese business firsthand.
 Living and learning in Shanghai, the financial capital of China, allows students to discover the latest trends in business development in this very important region of the world.
 LeBow students studying at FDSM will be completely immersed in the the local culture as they enroll in courses with Chinese and international students completing their MBA at FDSM.

 LeBow students participating in the exchange program will enroll in the International MBA program at FDSM.
 The International MBA was started in 1996 and designed jointly by FDSM and the Sloan School of Management at MIT.
 All courses are taught in English.
 An introductory Chinese (Mandarin) course will also be offered for interested students.
 FDSM faculty are top researchers and educators in their field and the school has achieved national recognition for its academic accomplishments.
 In addition to learning from the excellent FDSM faculty, every semester, professors from MIT Sloan, visiting professors of world renowned universities, industry experts and enterprise executives are invited to present lectures and seminars to the IMBA students.
 Students who participate on the exchange will gain extensive business knowledge and an international perspective on business operations.

 Change Strategy for Leadership and Consulting

 Valuation and Financial Statement Analysis